LibreCodeCoop/akaunting-docker/README.md

 > **PS**: After finish setup you will see two `.env` files: one on root of repository only used to setup Akaunting and other on `volumes/akaunting/.env`

+If you need use a existing database, put your *.sql files on folder `volumes/mysql/dump`

+The database will persisted on folder `volumes/mysql/data`

 ## License

 This project follow Akaunting licensing under the GPLv3 license.